aws/eks-anywhere/docs/content/en/docs/reference/baremetal/bring-your-own-dhcp.md

 ## Configuration

-Below you will find code snippets showing how to add the 2 step process from above to an existing DHCP service.
+Below you will find code snippets showing how to add the two-step process from above to an existing DHCP service.
 Each config checks if DHCP option 77 ([user class option](https://www.rfc-editor.org/rfc/rfc3004.html)) equals "`Tinkerbell`".
 If it does match, then the Tinkerbell iPXE script (`auto.ipxe`) will be served.
 If option 77 does not match, then the iPXE binary (`ipxe.efi`) will be served.

 ### DHCP option: `next server`